WestpacCXTeam/Starter-Pack/README.md

 #### To read more about the theme and how to use it, visit: [GEL](http://info.westpac.com.au/cx/GEL/)
 #### For even more on about how we work, read the [Wiki](https://github.com/WestpacCXTeam/Starter-Pack/wiki)

+If you have any suggestions, questions or bugs please [launch an issue](https://github.com/WestpacCXTeam/Starter-Pack/issues).

 # Setup